noir-lang/noir/docs/docs/developers/getting_started/aztecnr-getting-started.md

 This allows us to store our counter in a way that acts as an integer, abstracting the note logic.

-## Implement a Storage struct

-In this step, we will initiate a `Storage` struct to store balances in a private way.
-The vast majority Aztec.nr smart contracts will need this.

-#include_code storage_struct /yarn-project/noir-contracts/contracts/counter_contract/src/main.nr rust

-We are only storing one variable - `counts` as a `Map` of `EasyPrivateUint`.
-This means our `count` will act as a private integer, and we can map it to an address.

-#include_code storage_init /yarn-project/noir-contracts/contracts/counter_contract/src/main.nr rust

-This `init` method is creating and initializing a `Storage` instance.
-This instance includes a `Map` named `counters`.
-Each entry in this `Map` represents an account's counter.

 ## Keep the counter private

 Now we’ve got a mechanism for storing our private state, we can start using it to ensure the privacy of balances.